benjanes/benjanes.github.io/_posts/2016-02-14-how-do-you-wipe.markdown

 layout: post
 title:  "How do you wipe?"
 date:   2016-02-14 12:00:00
-desc: Text wipe animation techniques.
+desc: Text wipe transition animation techniques at the copy block or character level.
+tags: ["Greensock", "animation", "CSS", "JavaScript", "wipe transition"]
 ---

 The text wipe animation is a familiar means of introducing text to a frame, or, alternatively, removing text before transitioning the next bit of copy into a frame.
 Typically the text position remains static while it is apparently wiped away from one direction or another.
 So how to go about achieving a clean wipe?